-Specifically, the new law requires first-time DWI offenders with between a .08 BAC and a .10 BAC to install an ignition interlock device on their vehicle for six months, but they only face a license suspension of thirty days.
-This is one-third the length of the suspension imposed by the old law.
-A person convicted of their first DUI offense with a BAC from .10 to .15 will be required to install an ignition interlock device for between six to twelve months, depending on the facts of their case and the severity of their offense, and will face a reduced period of license suspension spanning 45 days.
-Finally, an offender with a BAC over .15 must install an interlock device for twelve to eighteen months following a 90-day license suspension.
+Specifically, the new law requires first-time DWI offenders with between a .08 BAC and a .10 BAC to install an ignition interlock device on their vehicle for three months, but they only face a license suspension until the ignition interlock device is installed.
+A person convicted of their first DUI offense with a BAC from .10 to .15 will be required to install an ignition interlock device for between seven months and twelve months, depending on their specific case and the severity of their offense.
+Finally, an offender with a BAC over .15 must install an interlock device for nine to fifteen months, following a four to six-month license suspension.

 There are other consequences of a 1st DWI conviction that also apply to these cases today and moving forward.
 For instance, you face a fine of up to $500, 30 days of community service, up to a month in jail, and mandatory attendance at a state-run Intoxicated Driver Resource Center (IDRC) for between 12 and 48 hours.
 These penalties vary depending on your blood alcohol content, as do those explained above.
 You are also facing years of insurance rate hikes after any conviction for DUI charges, plus court costs and fees.